Social Security Disability & SSI: Definitions & Criteria

 But most disability applicants don't meet the criteria required in the listings.
 A disability applicant's medical condition must be very severe to win a disability approval based on meeting the disability criteria in the listing book.
 Instead, most individuals qualify for Social Security benefits the traditional way: by proving that the limitations caused by their disabling condition are severe enough that they're unable to perform any type of substantial gainful activity.

-Showing your limitations prevent substantial work.
-To determine whether you're able to perform SGA, Social Security will look first to see if you're capable of doing your last job, or past jobs you've had in the past 15 years.
+To determine whether you're able to perform SGA, Social Security will look first to see if you're capable of doing your last job, or past jobs you've had in the past five years.
 Social Security will look at your doctor's treatment notes, and any medical source statements from your doctors, to figure out what physical or mental limitations you have.
 If Social Security decides your limitations make it impossible to do your past work, they will assess whether you can do "other work."
 Social Security makes this decision by taking into consideration:

 • your limitations